 Tracy’s commissioned paintings can be found in various health-care settings, including collections at Northwestern Memorial Hospital (Chicago), Central DuPage Hospital (Winfield, Ill.), Lutheran General Hospital (Park Ridge, Ill.), and St. John's Mercy Medical Center (St. Louis), Mayo Clinic (Jacksonville, FL), Exempla Saint Joseph Hospital (Denver), Swedish Covenant Hospital, Mayora Rosenberg Women Health Center (Chicago).
 Her originals are included in private art collections nationally.
-She is represented by numerous fine art galleries and has plenty of solo gallery shows.
-Pristas was selected by the International Company Canadian Arts Prints / Winn Devon Art Group which is one of the largest art publishing houses in the world, to create a line of licensed artwork for print reproduction.
-She has created over 27 commissions contact her today to discuss yours.
+She is represented by numerous fine art galleries nationally.
+Pristas has had plenty of solo gallery exhibitions.
+Pristas was selected by the International Company Canadian Arts Prints / Winn Devon Art Group and Image Conscious to create a line of licensed artwork for print wholesale decor reproductions.
+She has created over 29 commissioned paintings for interior designers, art consultants and collectors.
+Please contact her today to discuss your original commission.

 Early on in her career she was awarded five community arts grants from the respected Chicago Department of Cultural Affairs.
 This contributed to her success as a self taught Chicago painter.
 Honored with artist in residencies programs from the distinguished Ragdale Foundation, Jentel Arts Program, Brush Creek Foundation For The Arts, and PLAYA Summer Lake.
 She is a 2014 recipient of a direct purchase award from the Montana Arts Council.
 Her artwork has been featured in the 2015 Lake Forest Designers Showhouse, and published in Chicago Magazine, Chicago Sun Times, Pittsburgh Tribune Review, Atlanta Style & Design, 5280 Home Magazine, American Art Collector, Denver Post and more.